jbclements/Granite-Mon-Website/index.markdown

 all I can say with any real confidence.

 Well, okay, how about this: The Long Island Challenge, more recently the Granite Mon Challenge (and even more ephemerally the Granite Dog Challenge), starts with a three-mile swim from Long Island (in Blue Hill Bay) to the mouth of the Harbor itself.
 It was the brainchild (if you really want to call it that) of Justin Pollard and Ben Walker, who decided to swim from ... well, from Long Island to the mouth of the Harbor.
 Please, someone correct me if I'm wrong.
 They made it, and since then, so have a lot of others.
 The event has moved around a bit, and more recently has included other pieces and parts, but is completely and utterly non-competitive.
-You might call it more of an outing than a challenge, but it doesn't have the same ring to it.
+You might call it more of an outing than a challenge, but that doesn't have the same ring to it.

 There's also been some talk of making the Long Island Challenge a benefit for the Blue Hill Heritage Trust.
 Some money went their way last year, but this